parsiya/sublime-config/README.md

     <description>Imagecaption Hugo Shortcode</description>
 </snippet>
 ```

-<a name="how-to-activate-a-snippet"></a>
-### How to Activate a Snippet

-- Typing `codecap` and pressing `tab` will activate the snippet.
-- Typing `code` and `ctrl+space` will show it in the auto-complete menu.
-- Typing `snippet` in the command palette will show all snippets for the current scope along with their triggers.

 <a name="completions"></a>
 ## Completions
 I prefer completions because all can be in one file.
 For most purposes we can treat them like snippets.
 They are JSON files so escape `"` with `\"` and new line is `\n`.